-Witnesses have testified that they viewed photographs of some of the Defendants which were shown to them by the police.
+A witness has testified that he viewed photographs of the Defendant which were shown to him by the police.
 The police collect pictures of many people from many different sources and for many different purposes.
-The fact that the police had a defendant's picture does not mean that he committed the charged crime and it must have no effect on your consideration of the case.
+The fact that the police had the Defendant's picture does not mean that he committed the charged crime and it must have no effect on your consideration of the case.

-Eighth Circuit Manual of Model Jury Instructions Criminal, § 2.21 (2007) (modified.); Defendant Ayodele's Proposed instruction No. 10 (modified).
+Eighth Circuit Manual of Model Jury Instructions Criminal, § 2.21 (2007) (modified.).